ml-w/pytorch_mri_hnn_node/notes.md

 v check output

-# TODO: update create_labels.py so that files copied from each folder will have a prefix, then need to run that to create merged and need to run create p id col again

 # TODO: see why x y at bottom left in itksnap is 1 224 not 1 1